Fulk FitzWarin: Further confrontations

 In 1215 Fulk was one of many giving great trouble to the Sheriff of Shropshire.
 Before the accession of the infant king Henry III (John's son) in 1216, Fulk's manor of Alveston had already been seized by the crown: in the following year (1217) all of his other lands in Gloucestershire were likewise seized.
 By 1218, however, Fulk had made peace and his lands were ordered to be restored to him by the king's regents: his market at his manor of Narborough was withdrawn from him as being "a manifest enemy" of the king's in 1217, but was regranted in 1218, and the Amounderness dower was also restored.
-In the latter year the king also granted a fair for his manor of Lambourn in Berkshire, the inheritance from Joce de Dinant.
+In the latter year the king also granted a fair for his manor of Lambourn in Berkshire, the inheritance from Josce de Dinant.
 Fulk's mother Hawise died at about this time.

 By 1220 Fulk had regained some favour with the young King Henry III and had been allowed to rebuild and fortify Whittington, and to hold a weekly market and annual two-day fair there.
 In 1223 Whittington Castle fell to Llywelyn the Great, Prince of Wales, but was recovered and restored to him, as Kinnerley was restored to Fulk's kinsman Baldwin de Hodenet.
 However his disputes with Llywelyn continued and more of Fulk's lands fell into the king's hands.
-During the 1220s Fulk hoped to marry his son Fulk to Anghared, daughter of Madog ap Griffin, a union which Llywelyn sought to prevent.
+During the 1220s Fulk hoped to marry his son Fulk to Anghared, daughter of prince Madog ap Griffin, a union which Llywelyn sought to prevent.
 By 1228 a truce seems to have been reached between Fulk, Thomas Corbet and Llywelyn, following the intervention of the king.

-Throughout these years Fulk's relations with the King were changeable and seemed to be directly dependent on the state of affairs in Wales.
+Throughout these years Fulk's relations with the king were changeable and seemed to be directly dependent on the state of affairs in Wales.
 As a marcher lord Fulk's role as a protector of the English border against the Welsh was vital to the English King.
-He arbitrated several border disputes on behalf of the King and although there were more personal disagreements, there were no more rebellions on the part of Fulk III.
+He arbitrated several border disputes on behalf of the king and although there were more personal disagreements, there were no more rebellions on the part of Fulk III.